sunwng/books-i-read/Hexagonal Architecture.md

         - Actor → Port → Adapter → Hexagon 의 흐름은 잘못된 흐름이다!
             - Port 는 Hexagon의 일부임
             - Actor → Adapter → (Port) Hexagon 이 맞음

+## Hexagonal Architecture, An Implementation Guide

+- remember the main goal → allow users (application, batch, …) to drive the application in isolation from real world technologies
+- need to realize the dependencies b/w components (who knows of whom)
+- Application Design
+    1. Identify Actors
+        - Draw an hexagon, and check which ones are located at outside of the hexagon
+        - At this step, don’t care the exact technology, just abstract the actors
+        - Also can identify primary actors (driving) or secondary actors (driven)
+    2. Identify Ports
+        - Actors interact with the hexagon only through ports
+        - Driver ports

+            → What purpose does the driver actor want the application for?

+            (the answer will be the name of the port)

+        - Driven ports

+            → What purpose does the application want the the driven actor for?

+            (the answer will be the name of the port)

+    3. Add adapters
+        - add proper adapter to each port